jtescher/jtescher.github.io/_posts/2014-03-31-how-to-keep-your-data-consistent-with-foreign-key-constraints.md

 categories: rails active_record foreign_key_constraints data integrity
 ---

-Keeping your data consistent is always a challenge.
 We all have that co-worker (and have been that co-worker) who SSHs into a server and runs SQL statements against live data.
+On staging servers this can be a minor issue if things go wrong, but in production it can be disastrous.
+At [WillCall](https://www.getwillcall.com) we often have to spend time putting our staging data into different configurations for testing purposes and have felt the pain of inconsistent data more than once.

+Today we're going to talk about data consistency, why keeping your data consistent is always a challenge, and what you can do about it.

-But integrity issues can creep in unintentionally if you do not have a deep understanding of how ActiveRecord callbacks and validations work and which methods skip them entirely!
+Integrity issues can creep in unintentionally if you do not have a deep understanding of how ActiveRecord callbacks and validations work and which methods skip them entirely!

 For example if you have a `Post` model and each `Post` had many `Comments`, when you call `post.destroy` with the `dependent: :destroy` option, it will destroy the